-Sensor Data

-The data that is downloaded from the air and soil sensors at this site is still being processed.
-Once all of the data has been processed this report will be updated and posted to the YRITWC's website.

-Next Steps

-The ALN project is designed to continue for decades as it can take years to see a definitive change in the depth to the active layer and permafrost degradation.
+Sensor Data The data collected from soil and air sensors at this site is still being processed.
+Once that data has been processed this report will be updated and posted on the YRITWC website.
+Next Steps The ALN project is designed to continue for decades as it can take years to see a definitive change in the depth to the active layer and permafrost degradation.
 However, early analysis of the ALN and water-quality data suggests that we are seeing a relationship between a thawing active layer and ground water.
 As the diagram below shows as the active layer deepens new paths for groundwater to flow through are created.
 This means that more elements in the soil may be dissolved by the water traveling through new paths and these elements may be carried into the nearby streams such as the Yukon River.